-Now let us come to the question that why should we use shorthand if else statement instead of the original one.
+Now let us come to the question that why we should use shorthand if-else statement instead of the original one.
 First of all, you have to do less typing while using the shorthand form.
-If you are making a project that requires thousands of lines of code then, it is very hectic if you are write something in four or five lines that could easily be written in a single line.
-This advantage would not be too much convincing for a lot of viewers now and they would not like to adopt the shorthand method instead of the one they are using currently.
-In this case this tutorial is still very important for them because if you are a coder then reading other people’s code is a must.
-Even though you are clearing your concepts by going through some code on Stack Overflow or making a group project with other programmers, you will surely encounter shorthand code at any time, so it is best to have a prior knowledge about it.
+If you are making a project that requires thousands of lines of code then, it is very hectic if you are writing something in four or five lines that could easily be written in a single line.
+This advantage would not be too convincing for a lot of viewers now and they would not like to adopt the shorthand method instead of the one they are using currently.
+In this case, this tutorial is still very important for them because if you are a coder then reading other people’s code is a must.
+Even though you are clearing your concepts by going through some code on Stack Overflow or making a group project with other programmers, you will surely encounter shorthand code at any time, so it is best to have a piece of prior knowledge about it.

 There is also a disadvantage of using shorthand, that it is not easily readable.
-When we are working on a group project, we always try to choose the approach that is the most easy to understand, and writing a compact code always bring difficulties when we share our code with someone.
-Even though which ever approach we follow, we should always have knowledge about all possible approaches, because everyone is not using the same approach.
+When we are working on a group project, we always try to choose the approach that is the easiest to understand, and writing a compact code always bring difficulties when we share our code with someone.
+Even though whichever approach we follow, we should always have knowledge about all possible approaches, because everyone is not using the same approach.